iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Scale Multiple Clusters

-There is no difference between scaling up one cluster and scaling up multiple cluster operations.
+There is no difference between scaling up one cluster and scaling up multiple cluster.
 Plan the number of worker nodes and increase the number of meta or chunk pods one by one.
 For more information, see [Scaling IOMesh Cluster](https://docs.iomesh.com/cluster-operations/scaling-cluster.md).

 ### Uninstall Multiple Clusters